 - 1. Do not operate a chain saw that is damaged, improperly adjusted, or not completely and securely assembled. - 2.
 Do not use the saw if the trigger switch does not turn the unit on and off properly.
 Repairs to the trigger switch must be made by your Sears Service Center. - 3.
-Do not operate the saw from a ladder or in a tree, - 4.
+Do not operate the saw from a ladder or in a tree. - 4.
 Position all parts of your body to the left of cut when the motor is running. - 5.
 Cut wood only.
-Do not use a chain saw for any purpose other than those described in this manual. - 6.
-Make sure the chain will not make contact with any object before starting the motor.
+Do not cut metal, plastics, masonry, non-wood building materials, etc. Do not use your saw to pry or shove away limbs, roots or other objects. - Make sure the chain will not make contact with any object before starting the motor.
 Never try to start the saw when the guide bar is in a cut or kerf. - 7.
 Use extreme caution when cutting small size brush and saplings.
 Slender material can catch the saw chain and be whipped toward you or pull you off balance. - 8.
 Be alert for springback when cutting a limb that is under tension to avoid being struck by the limb or saw when the tension in the wood fibers is released. - 9.
 Do not force the saw through a cut.
 Exert light pressure only.
 Pressure on the saw at the end of a cut could cause loss of control when the cut is completed. - 10.
 Avoid body contact with the chain anytime the saw is plugged into a power source.
 The chain will continue to move for a short time after the trigger is released. - 11.
 Avoid dangerous situations.
-Do not expose the saw to rain, or use in damp, wet, gaseous, or explosive locations. - -12.
+Do not expose the saw to rain, or use in damp, wet, gaseous, or explosive locations. - 12.
 Unplug the power connection when the saw is not in use.